The art of being present

-When we don’t accept the present, when we don’t embrace it exactly as it is, when we resist it in some manner, we are somewhere other than here now.
+When I don’t accept the present, when I don’t embrace it exactly as it is, when I resist it in some manner, I am somewhere other than here now.

-It doesn’t mean we have to declare it to be marvellous.
+Please note: This doesn’t mean we have to declare everything to be marvellous.

 But it does mean we accept whatever is presented…without judgement.